Schepp/schepp.dev/posts/on-leaving-out-the-alt-attribute.md

 Would the above be true, then Šime's image would never be located inside a `<figure>` element to begin with.

-So in the end, does it all boil down to the fact we already know, which is that the `alt` attribute is a mandatory things?
+So in the end, does it all boil down to something we already know, which is that the `alt` attribute is mandatory?
 Not quite!

 ## Comes in the HTML Spec